6-Day STAR Blanket

 Gauge: varies depending on your yarn.

-You will need a slightly larger hook than you might normally use in order to alleviate curling.
-I suggest starting with the hook size suggested on the yarn label, and have two larger hooks on hand, .5 mm and 1 mm larger than the recommended hook.
-Start with the smallest hook and if the points of your star begin to curl in the startup rows, increase your hook by 5 mm.
+Start with the smallest hook and if the points of your star begin to curl in the setup rows, increase your hook by 5 mm.
 I’ve worked my blankets starting .5 – 1 mm above the recommended size and moving up another .5 – 1 mm during the setup rounds if my work curls.
 Lay your blanket down after each round and make sure it is laying flat.
 It’s usually okay to increase your hook size after the first round in which you experience curling without ripping back.
 Check out all of these tips for yourself and lay your work down often and “admire it.”

 If your work ruffles you have most likely made a mistake somewhere and added too many stitches.
 In my experience it is unusual to see a blanket ruffling because the hook is too big.
 It’s almost always because the crocheter misread the pattern and added too many stitches.